-21 Sep TRICKS TO FILING AN INSURANCE CLAIM
+21 Sep TRICKS TO FILING A ROOFING INSURANCE CLAIM

-If you like saving money and your not interested in lining the pockets of a salesperson, here are a few tips on how to handle your own insurance claim.
+If you like saving money and your not interested in lining the pockets of a salesperson when you are ready for your roof replacement project, here are a few tips on how to handle your own insurance claim.

 Tip #1.
 Do Not Allow a Contractor to Meet with your Insurance Company